arnavam/forgit/README.md

 # forgit

-my first initial half backed projects for learning to code in python
+my first initial half baked projects for learning to code in python